 Doug Kingsmore Stadium, the home of Tiger baseball since 1970, has seen many changes and improvements over the years, but it has not lost its aesthetic beauty and unique feel on the west side of the Clemson University campus.

-Clemson was No. 11 in the country and No. 1 in the ACC in average attendance (4,625) in 2017.
-It marked the Tigers’ 24th straight top-20 finish and 16th season in a row in the top 15 in the nation.
+Clemson was No. 8 in the country and No. 1 in the ACC in average attendance (4,984) to set a school record in the 2018 season.
+It marked the Tigers’ 25th straight top-20 finish and 17th season in a row in the top 15 in the nation.
 Thanks in large part to that fan support, StadiumJourney.com rated Doug Kingsmore Stadium as having one of the top-10 stadium experiences in the nation in 2015.

 Nine times during the 1994 season, an opposing top-20 team tasted defeat at Doug Kingsmore Stadium, and four times a team ranked in the top three lost to the Tigers.
 Seven wins against top-20 teams, including three victories over a top-10 Florida State squad, were recorded at home in the 1996 season.

 In 2000, the Tigers had an 8-3 record against top-25 foes at home.
 After Clemson won three games against No. 2 Florida State, head coach Mike Martin opined on how tough it is to play at Doug Kingsmore Stadium.

 “If you had told me in 1992 that we were going to go to a place where we’d be 2-13 over the next eight years, I would have gone to the administration and suggested we join another conference,” Martin told the Tallahassee Democrat.
 “Clemson is a very tough place to play…the toughest place to play of any place I’ve ever competed in all my years of college baseball.
 The good news is it’s 727 days before we have to go back to Clemson.”